sagar98/SelectiveRecycleViewInBottomSheetDialog/README.md

 > Step 2:-
 create arraylist which you have to provide to recycleview.
-This arraylist will be of type SelectionListObject() which will contain val id: String, val value: String, var isSelected: Boolean If you have to display preselected item/s, set isSelected- true for respective item/s.
+This arraylist will be of type SelectionListObject() which will contain<br>
+val id: String, val value: String, var isSelected: Boolean<br>
+If you have to display preselected item/s, set isSelected- true for respective item/s.

 You can simply run for loop on your actual list and create ```SelectionListObject``` with id, value of each item and